 The credit limit framework described in section C.3.1 above also avoids concentrations of liquidity risk by preventing investment in a restricted number of issuers, asset classes and sectors.
-The Company's investment strategy ensures it has sufficient liquid funds to meet its expected obligations as they fall due.
+The Company's has set its liquidity risk appetite to ensure it has sufficient liquid funds to meet its expected obligations as they fall due.